PetersSharp/Fast-Swap-for-C/docs/index.rst

-Fast swap for C (gcc required), use only the header file [_fswap.h_](https://github.com/PetersSharp/Fast-Swap-for-C/blob/master/fswap.h).
+Fast swap for C (gcc required), use only the header file `fswap.h <https://github.com/PetersSharp/Fast-Swap-for-C/blob/master/fswap.h>`_.

 A functional combine producing swap objects of any types.
 ----------